Yan9564/FaultPrediction/README.md

 ## Codes
 - proposed_simulation1_public.ipynb: proposed method in simulated case 1
-  - current state: first version upload.
+  - Current state: first version upload.

 ## Notes
-- [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc) is recommended for for navigation, see how to add it in [this issue](https://stackoverflow.com/questions/21151450/how-can-i-add-a-table-of-contents-to-a-jupyter-jupyterlab-notebook).
+- [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc) is recommended for navigation, see how to add it in [this issue](https://stackoverflow.com/questions/21151450/how-can-i-add-a-table-of-contents-to-a-jupyter-jupyterlab-notebook).
-- Email me if you have any question : yanbingxin124@163.com
+- Email me if you have any questions: yanbingxin124@163.com